DocFetcher – Quickly Search Documents in Windows & Linux

 Are you having a large collection of documents stored in your hard disk drive?
-Do you find Windows search slow in fetching what you want and want to be able to search faster in your documents for quick reference?
-Well, help is at hand, here is a free utility called DocFetcher that you can try.
+Do you find Windows search slow?
+Windows Explorer search may be slow in fetching what you want but here’s a small freeware application that will let you search documents faster?
+The software we are talking about is called DocFetcher.
 The application is a powerful open source desktop search application utility that is able to accelerate the searching capability especially on document files.
 It allows you to search the contents of documents on your computer.
-And as the developers have said, “you can think of it as Google for your local document repository”.
+And as the developers have said, “you can think of it as Google for your local document repository.”
 The application is available for both Windows and Linux platform.

 Once you download, install and launch DocFetcher, you will be presented a simple to use GUI.
 You are then required to index the folders where your files are stored before doing a quick search.
 To include a folder for index, right-click in the “Search Scope” panel and select “Create Index”, select the folders which you want DocFetcher to index.
 Alternatively, you can drag a folder and drop it on the “Search Scope” panel.
 Depending on your size of files, it may take a couple of minutes to complete indexing.
 The good thing is this indexing is only a one-time-process and when there are any changes to the files in the folders, they will be automatically indexed via a daemon that works in background.

-As told earlier in the article, DocFetcher is compatible with both Windows and Linux Operating Systems.
-DocFetcher needs Java Run Time environment with version 1.6.0 or higher for it to work correctly.
-You can download the Windows version from here and Linux version from here.
+As said earlier in the article, DocFetcher is compatible with both Windows and Linux Operating Systems.
+DocFetcher needs Java Runtime environment with version 1.6.0 or higher for it to work correctly.
+You can download DocFetcher from here.
+Both Windows and Linux version are available there.